rasmunk/deling/README.rst

 To ease the use of the datastores, a set of helper datastores are provided.
 These datastores are wrappers around the basic datastore that have been implemented.
 The helper datastores are:

-    - ERDAShare/ERDASFTPShare which connects to preshared ERDA(https://erda.dk) sharelinks.
+- ERDAShare/ERDASFTPShare which connects to pre-created `ERDA <https://erda.dk>`_ sharelinks.

-Additional documentation can be found at https://deling.readthedocs.io/en/latest/
+Additional documentation can be found at `ReadTheDocs <https://deling.readthedocs.io/en/latest/>`_